flutter/website/src/content/get-started/fwe/user-input.md

 ### `DropdownMenu`
 A `DropdownMenu` lets users select a choice from a dropdown menu of options and puts the selected text into a `TextField`.
 It also gives users the added benefit of filtering the menu items based on the text input.

-Configuration parameters include:
+Configuration parameters include the following:
-- `dropdownMenuEntries`: a list of `DropdownMenuEntry`s that describe each of the menu items, it may contain information such as a text label, leading icon or trailing icon.
+- `dropdownMenuEntries` provides a list of `DropdownMenuEntry`s that describes each menu item.
+    Tne menu might contain information such as a text label, and a leading or trailing icon.
     (This is also the only required parameter.)
-- `TextEditingController` to programmatically control the `TextField`.
+- `TextEditingController` allows programmatically controlling the `TextField`.
-- `onSelected` callback that gets triggered when the user selects an option
+- Tne `onSelected` callback triggers when the user selects an option.
-- `initialSelection` for configuring the default value.
+- `initialSelection` allows you to configure the default value.
-- Additional paramaters are  available for customizing the widget look and appearance too.
+- Additional parameters are also  available for customizing the widget's look and behavior.

 {% render docs/code-and-image.md,
 image:"fwe/user-input/dropdownmenu.gif",